MikroElektronika/mikrosdk_click_v2/clicks/b102c/details.md

 ## Note

-> For communication with B102C click use the android application on the link:
+> For communication with B102C Click use the android application on the link:
 > https://play.google.com/store/apps/details?id=com.macdom.ble.blescanner

 The full application code, and ready to use projects can be installed directly from *NECTO Studio Package Manager*(recommended way), downloaded from our [LibStock&trade;](https://libstock.mikroe.com) or found on [Mikroe github account](https://github.com/MikroElektronika/mikrosdk_click_v2/tree/master/clicks).